secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketing-metrics/index.html.md

 ### Marketing sources

 To help us improve our paid and organic campaigns, we split marketing activities out by source in to Inbound and Demand Generation related activity.
-Inbound and Demand Generation sources use the following breakdown.
+Inbound and Demand Generation sources use the following Google Analytics mediums for our breakdown.

 #### Inbound
 * Organic